clint-bg/clint-bg.github.io/activities/Community.md

 ## Local Schools
 I have worked with local schools such as the McGillis School in helping to educate future engineers.

+## BYU Chemical Engineering Department
+I get to mentor the ChemE Car club team.
+I'm also the safety representative for the department.